MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.7.0/Get-AzureRmResource.md

 ```

 ### -ResourceType
+Specifies the resource type of the resource this cmdlet gets.

 ```yaml
 Type: String
 Parameter Sets: Get resource by name, group and type, Get a single resource at the tenant level.